jgorman/wifi-watch/README.md

 17:59 207  39 fail  19.3% packet loss   62.55 ms
 ```

-wifi-watch will pass error messages out from ping.
+wifi-watch will pass a few error messages out from ping.
 Here we got our network connection back.

 ```
 18:00 300 167 good  44.3% packet loss  107.41 ms